 10. Solar Industries India Ltd

-Solar Industries India Ltd is a diversified industrial explosives manufacturer that has also made strategic forays into the renewable energy sector, including solar energy.
+Solar Industries India is a diversified industrial explosives manufacturer that has also made strategic forays into the renewable energy sector, including solar energy.
 While its core business remains in explosives and defence-related products, the company has initiated renewable energy projects to support its sustainability goals and reduce operational costs.
 As of 2025, the company has a market capitalisation of Rs.
 78,144.10 crore.
 Solar Industries India is also investing in green hydrogen and energy storage, complementing its solar ambitions.

-The Union Budget 2024-25 reinforced the Indian government’s focus on renewable energy, especially solar power, as a key area of growth.
+The Union Budget 2025-26 reinforced the Indian government’s focus on renewable energy, especially solar power, as a key area of growth.
 The Ministry of New and Renewable Energy (MNRE) received increased budget allocations aimed at supporting solar energy capacity building, manufacturing, and storage.
 One of the major highlights was the extension and scaling of the Production-Linked Incentive (PLI) scheme for solar PV module manufacturers.
 This is expected to boost domestic production and reduce reliance on imports.
 Additionally, funds were allocated for green hydrogen, which aligns with solar energy as a primary power source.

 The Budget also announced investments in solar rooftop schemes for rural and urban households, which will increase adoption at the grassroots level.
 This move is likely to benefit companies such as KPI Green Energy and Zodiac Energy.
 Moreover, favourable tax exemptions for solar project developers and increased viability gap funding (VGF) for large solar parks signal a positive outlook.
-Overall, the Budget 2024-25 positions solar energy as a strategic sector for India's economic and environmental future.
+Overall, the Budget 2025-26 positions solar energy as a strategic sector for India's economic and environmental future.
 Investors can expect enhanced infrastructure, policy support, and capital flow towards solar energy stocks.
-Find more details in the Union Budget portal.
+Find more details on the Union Budget portal.

 Future of solar energy stocks